 If the thought of the undead lurking around a vacant building, perhaps searching for something — someone? — that they need to reconcile in order to have a peaceful afterlife scares the wits out of you, then a tour of the Waverly Hills Sanatorium in southwest Jefferson County should be on your October to-do list.
 First, a bit of history: contrary to some rumors, Waverly Hills was never a psychiatric asylum, but opened in 1910 to help care for victims of the “white plague,” or tuberculosis, which had been ravaging city dwellers, including those in Louisville, for years.
 By the early 20th century, scientists knew tuberculosis was contagious, so sanatoriums began popping up around the country in the hopes of providing the ill a clean, pleasant place to recover.
 But still, many died in epidemic proportions.
 After the advent of antibiotic drugs, TB cases went down, and such a large hospital wasn’t needed, so Waverly closed in 1961.
 Since then, tales of patients who didn’t make it out alive — thousands of adults and children alike — have captivated paranormalists on TV shows such as “Ghost Hunters.”
 Many tour options are available throughout the year (even an overnight stay!), and the Halloween Haunted House is open Friday and Saturday nights in October at 8 p.m.
 Admission is $20 or $60 for VIP tickets.

 Louisvillians owe a lot to Hattie Bishop Speed, a champion of the arts who established the city’s first art museum in 1927 in honor of her husband, James Breckenridge Speed.
-Of course, the new and improved Speed Art Museum reopened to glowing reviews in March, but Miss Hattie was known to be haunting the museum long before the $56 million expansion.
+Miss Hattie was known to be haunting the museum long before its $56 million expansion in March 2016.
 According to legend, she was an ultra-organized perfectionist who liked to keep tabs on her museum, so even in death, she is a well-known figure to all who work there.
-Even StyleBlueprint’s own Heidi Potter, who worked at the Speed beginning in 1998, felt her presence “many, many times.”
+Even StyleBlueprint’s former Louisville editor Heidi Potter, who worked at the Speed beginning in 1998, felt her presence “many, many times.”
 Employees say she is a friendly ghost, not a frightening one, and that she haunts the art gallery because she simply doesn’t want to let go of her work — even in death.
-Heidi remembers that Hattie often played pranks with the lightbulbs, and that sometimes she would feel a breeze and suddenly the air would smell of lavender.
-Before the renovation, Hattie was known to frequent the lower level near ArtSparks and the special exhibition spaces; others report that her favorite room is the Kentucky gallery, where she would be surrounded by familiar items.
-It seems a good guess that Hattie wasn’t happy that her beloved museum was closed for three years during the renovation; now that the Speed has reopened and expanded, we wonder where she’ll be spotted next.
+Heidi remembers that Hattie often played pranks with the light bulbs, and that sometimes she would feel a breeze and suddenly the air would smell of lavender.
+Before the renovation, Hattie was known to frequent the lower level near the special exhibition spaces; others report that her favorite room is the Kentucky gallery, where she would be surrounded by familiar items.
+We wonder where she’ll be spotted next.

 The Train Trestle at The Parklands of Floyds Fork